 So, it's September and you spend a week in a remote village in southern Spain.
-You know that there'll be an abundance of sun and warmth, but the day is shorter than in the UK!
-Of course this makes perfect sense - the day lasts twenty-four hours at the north pole, after all - but it's unexpected.
+You know that there'll be an abundance of sun and warmth, but it surprises me that the day is shorter than in the UK.
+Of course this makes perfect sense - twenty-four hours at the north pole, and twelve at the equator - but it's an unexpected oddity.

 I start the day with a brief cold shower and get to the rocky terrace with my coffee before the sun has begun to crawl down the wall of the nearby building across the street.
 It's 8am though feels earlier.
 In two hours this space will be an inferno, but for the moment it's still beautiful and cool.

 For inspiration I read a chapter of Austin Kleon's book 'Keep Going' then pen a quick verse:

 Garden palms rustle

 Tours the pueblos